gauravpatil93/complex-answer-retrieval/README.md

 Shilpa Dhagat:
-Implemented Rocchio algorithm based on Relevance feedback, Used top-100 paragraphs to perform entity-linking and re-rank those, Used caching for Tagme enhanced results to avoid server load,
+Implemented Rocchio algorithm based on Relevance feedback, Merged Gaurav's retrieval methods to use Tagme enhanced data, Synced Colin's clustering with Tagme implementation.
+Used Gaurav's caching and re-rank methods to use the top-100 paragraphs for entity-linking.
 ```

 # Contributions Prototype 2